nerve-bio/NERVE/README.md

 ```
 Here, the reported Uniprot proteome ID is the one of *Bacillus anthracis* (strain Ames Ancestor).

-**The next step is the activation/deactivation of facultative components and their parameters settings.**
+The next step is the activation/deactivation of facultative components and their parameters settings.
 <p>

-**Facultative components, deactivated by default, are: Annotation, Loop-Razor, Mouse, NERVirulent and Conservation**.
+Facultative components, deactivated by default, are: Annotation, Loop-Razor, Mouse, NERVirulent and Conservation.

 </p>
 See next section for setting examples.